Skip to Main Content

 Citation Examples

-Two or Three Authors
+Two or more Authors or Editors

-1. John Conrad and James W. Merritt, "Variant Specific Epitopes of Giardia Lamblia", Molecular and Biochemical Parasitology 42, no. 1 (1990): 125-32.
+1. John Conrad et al., "Variant Specific Epitopes of Giardia Lamblia", Molecular and Biochemical Parasitology 42, no. 1 (1990): 125-32.

-2. Solène Rougier Jose G. Montoya, and François Peyron, "Lifelong Persistence of Toxoplasma Cysts: A Questionable Dogma?," Trends in Parasitology 33, no. 2 (February 2017): 93-101.
+2. Solène Rougier Jose G. Montoya et al., "Lifelong Persistence of Toxoplasma Cysts: A Questionable Dogma?," Trends in Parasitology 33, no. 2 (February 2017): 93-101.

-Chapter Within An Edited Work
+Chapter Within an Edited Work

 Chapter titles are enclosed in quotation marks and ed. precedes the names of the editor(s):

 3. H. J. Oliver, "Lawson and Furphy," in The Literature of Australia, ed.
-Geoffrey Dutton (Ringwood, VIC: Penguin, 1964), 288-305.
+Geoffrey Dutton (Penguin, 1964), 288-305.

 Newspaper Articles